jeffpar/lonedissent/_pages/cases/terms.md

 terms were changed to the first Monday of December.

-NOTE: Even though this change occurred in 1844, you may notice that the Court continued to call their terms "January" terms, until December 1850 when it finally began referring to them as "December" terms.
-This change does *not* mean there were two terms in 1850 (as [some would suggest](http://scdb.wustl.edu/documentation.php?var=term)).
+NOTE: Even though this change occurred in 1844, you may notice that the Court continued to call their terms "January" terms, until December 1850 when it finally began referring to them as December terms.
+This change does *not* mean there were two terms in 1850, as [some would suggest](http://scdb.wustl.edu/documentation.php?var=term).
-Logically, there were two terms in 1844, since what's called "January Term 1845" actually began in December 1844.
+1844 was the year there were actually two terms: January Term 1844, and "January Term 1845", which began in December 1844.

     Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,